DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/android/setup.md

 For more information about setting up a client token, see the [Client Token documentation][6].

-### Step 3 - Initialize Datadog SDK with application context
+### Step 3 - Initialize the Datadog SDK with application context

 #### Update the initialization snippet